bpmn-os/bpmnpp/README.md

 ## A BPMN parser library, written in C++.

+This library provides a parser library for BPMN 2.0 allowing easy access to all elements and children (no getters or setters).

 - **Download:** https://github.com/bpmn-os/bpmnpp
 - **Documentation:** https://bpmn-os.github.io/bpmnpp

-## Purpose/goals
-The purpose of this library is to provide a parser library for BPMN 2.0 allowing easy access to all elements and children (no getters or setters).

 ## Dependencies